phaynes/markdown-processing/README.md

-# Automating the Preparation of Student Academic Essays
+# Automating Preparation of Student Essays

-** Welcome **
+## ** Welcome **
-Imagine arriving at your class, ready to dive into the semester, only to find out your assignments require extensive research and perfect ‘APA 7 referencing’.
-What’s your first thought?
+Imagine arriving at your class, ready to dive into the semester, only to discover your assignments require extensive research and perfect ‘APA 7 referencing’.
+What are your first thought?

-A quick look at the required reading and a few frantic Google searches later, you discover that mastering APA 7 seems like a pricey and tedious endeavour.
+Quick examination of required reading and a few frantic Google searches later, elicits that mastery of APA 7 seems like a pricey and tedious endeavour.
 Initial attempts at formatting, alongside the collective groans of your peers, make it clear: this feels more like student torture than a learning exercise.
 It’s a requirement that distracts from the actual goal of learning and skill development.

 Despite this, traditional essay preparation remains a gatekeeper to the academic community.
 If you relish the idea of detailed, manual editing, this site might not be for you.

-But, if you want to craft outstanding essays with minimal hassle, welcome!
-This site is designed for students like you.
+On the other hand, if you want to craft outstanding essays with minimal hassle, welcome - we are here for you!

-The mission of this site, is to offer end-to-end automation for academic essay preparation.
-This means that:
-1. **Student** can concentrate on understanding and engaging with your subject, and deliver high-quality essays without the last-minute scramble of late night, manual formatting; and
+The mission of this site is to offer end-to-end automation for academic essay preparation so students can concentrate on understanding and engaging with their subjects, deliver high-quality essays, without the highly stressful last-minute scramble.

-2. **Academics** can receive and grade high quality assignments, without trudging through endless formatting, language, and stylistic errors.
+Now if somehow, you are an Academic and reading this, fear not there is something for you too.
+Maybe trudging through and marking endless numbers of papers formatting, language, and stylistic errors is not for you.
+If so, this site aims to lift the academic bar for your students so they all submit papers that look like they were written by a Professor.

 # Hand Crafted Approach to Essay Preparation